 You won’t love it at all, which brings us nicely to the next point…

-‘Oh', the host thought, ‘let’s get some wine for the party – a couple of bottles will do’.
+‘Oh’, you thought, ‘Let’s get some wine for the party – a couple of bottles will do’.
 Wrong.
-It is actually very difficult to guess correctly the amount of alcohol you’ll need for any party.
+It isn’t easy to guess correctly the amount of alcohol you’ll need for one birthday party.

-Then you need to multiply that by the number of tantrums that will occur during the party…. and add 10.
+Then you need to multiply that by the number of tantrums during the party and add 10.
 Then you’ll know how many bottles of wine to buy.
-And, in fact, it probably still won’t be enough.
+And, truthfully, it probably still won’t be enough.

-Obviously there will be parents fighting over who gets to down that last bottle of wine, but there will also be toddlers everywhere, fighting over everything.
+Parents will be fighting over who gets to down that last bottle of wine, but toddlers will also be fighting over everything everywhere.
 Seriously, everything.

-They’ll fight over who gets to keep the present (the birthday boy, obviously, but the toddlers might not agree on this), who gets to go in the ball pool, and who gets to eat the last breadstick.
+They’ll fight over who gets to keep the present (the birthday child, obviously, but the toddlers might disagree on this), who gets to go in the ball pool, and who gets to eat the last breadstick.

-Sometimes, they won’t even have a reason, but a huge brawl will break out anyway, and at least three parents will be needed to break it up.
+Sometimes, they won’t even have a reason, but a huge brawl will break out anyway, and three parents will be needed to break it up.

 Toddlers love ruining birthday cakes.
-As soon as they spot the magnificent home made birthday cake on display, they will run over and jab a finger in it.
+As soon as they spot the magnificent homemade birthday cake on display, they will run over and jab their fingers in it.
 They can’t help themselves.

-They know how tasty the buttercream on Peppa Pig’s dress will be and they simply can’t wait to try it.
+They know how tasty the buttercream on Peppa Pig’s dress will be, and they can’t wait to try it.